wordslab-org/wordslab-notebooks/README.md

 Navigate to the parent directory: *cd c:\\wordslab\\*

+#### 3. Download wordslab-notebooks scripts

-4. Copy and paste the commands below in the Terminal to download wordslab-notebooks scripts.
+Copy and paste the commands below in the Terminal to download wordslab-notebooks scripts on your machine:

 Click on the copy icon on the top right of the code section below.